-The table below sets forth information as of September 30, 2007 concerning persons known by the Company to be beneficial owners of more than 5% of any class of the Company's voting securities, as well as concerning each class of equity securities of the Company beneficially owned by all directors and nominees, each of the officers listed in the Summary Compensation Table included under Item 11, Executive Compensation - Summary Compensation Table, of the Company's Annual Report on Form 10-K for the year ended December 31, 2006, and the directors and executive officers of the Company as a group.
+The table below sets forth information as of August 31, 2009 concerning persons known by the Company to be beneficial owners of more than 5% of any class of the Company's voting securities, as well as concerning each class of equity securities of the Company beneficially owned by all directors and nominees, each of the officers listed in the Summary Compensation Table included under Item 11, Executive Compensation - Summary Compensation Table, of the Company's 2008 Form 10-K, and the directors and executive officers of the Company as a group.
+Unless otherwise indicated, the individuals shown have sole voting and dispositive power.